-Amazon mammals have successfully colonised the ground, the trees, and the air filling the jungle with a diversity of different species.
+Amazon mammals have successfully colonized the ground, the trees, and the air filling the jungle with a diversity of different species.
 You are sure to see many on your Amazon tour.
 Try and look out for the dark looking balls on the tops of the tallest trees as these could be sloths, one of the Amazon’s most commonly seen large mammals.

 The Bald Uakari is an interesting looking New World primate with its red face and short tail.
 They mainly feed off seeds and fruit and there is an interesting story behind their name you can read in the Red Uakari Monkey article.
 They are the largest New World monkey without a prehensile tail.
-Click for more information on Amazon Rainforest Monkeys.

 Amazon Rainforest Sloth